Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 Hidden Cap in Equipping Gear

 Another mechanic that has been tied to Server Paragon is the paragon level requirement to equip higher quality gear.
-It means that skilled players that have progressed their character level will not be able to equip better gear because, in addition to character level requirement, the developers have also added a paragon level requirement on the equipment.
+It means that skilled players who have progressed their character level will not be able to equip better gear because, in addition to the character level requirement, the developers have also added a paragon level requirement on the equipment.

 Cant equip better gear unless at a specific paragon level